hn303/CamLandEc-RM03/supervision2-exercises.md

 1. The slides are available on: [CamLandEc-RM03](https://hn303.github.io/CamLandEc-RM03/).

 ## Instructions
 1. This supervision builds on Supervision 2 Assignment.
 If you haven't completed this for some reason, please open [Supervision 2 Assignment](https://hn303.github.io/CamLandEc-RM03/supervision2-assignment_.md) and ask for one of the supervisors' help.
+Additional to the four `zip` files to be downloaded for the assignment, please download the [outcomes of the assignment](data/supervision2_for_assignment_catchup.zip), and put them all unzipped in the same folder `rm03_YourCRSid_sup2` at your prefered directory on your disk.
 2. Read through the instruction carefully.
 You may face problems if you overlook any of the steps.
 3. Remember to save the QGIS document regularly.
 4. When running tasks on QGIS, leave the settings as default unless instructed.